bitcoin-sv/arc/arc.md

 ```

-`POST /mapi/v2/txs`
+`POST /arc/v1/txs`

 This endpoint is used to send multiple raw transactions to a miner for inclusion in the next block that the miner creates.
-The header parameters can be used to override the global settings in your MAPI dashboard for these transactions.
+The header parameters can be used to override the global settings in your Arc dashboard for these transactions.

 > Body parameter